-This unit aims to introduce students to concepts that are important in probability.The emphasis should be on working slowly taking the time to let the students grasp the ideas that underlie the activities presented.
+This unit introduces students to concepts that are important in probability, including the probability function.
 All the ideas are important as a base for future learning in this area of mathematics.

 - explain what a probability distribution is